scrabbletank/farhome-rules/rulesdoc.md

 You attempt to dispel a single magical effect targeting a creature or area.
 Make a spellcasting roll against 2 terrible dice, adding successes or failures based on the difference between this spell level and the target effect's spell level.
 For example, you add 2 successes when casting _Dispel Magic_ at 4th level against an effect from a 2nd level spell, or 3 failures when casting at 2nd level against a 5th level effect.
 On success the effect immediately ends.

+Multiple casters can attempt to dispel the same spell, using the highest spellcasting roll and adding successes equal to the total spell level of all _Dispel Magic_'s cast.

 Some magical effects may not come from a spell.
 In these cases the GM determines how many successes and failures to add or if the spell fails.

 #### Elemental Shell